danifitz/new_relic_nxlog_output_plugin/README.md

 # New Relic NXLog output plugin

+## Disclaimer
+*IMPORTANT*: This plugin is not officially supported by New Relic and is offered as-is.

 ## Limitations
 *IMPORTANT*: This plugin does nothing to parse logs.
 Logs must be sent in a JSON format conforming to the below structure